UbiquityRobotics/learn/noetic/quickstart/workstation_setup.md

 The workstation is setup so the robot is the ROS master and this allows ROS running on the workstation to monitor ROS topics and inspect the state of ROS using command line tools or graphical tools.

+Note that there will be two--or maybe three--simultaneously running systems in this configuration, all sharing the same keyboard:
+* Robot OS, the Ubuntu running on your robot you'll be SSH'd into
+* Workstation OS, the VM you'll be using to connect to the robot with ROS
+* Workstation Native OS, your VM host OS

+Be aware of this--it's easy to type a command into the wrong system.

 ## Install ROS

 For ROS 1, the currently releant Ubuntu + ROS pairs are the following:

-* Ubuntu 16.04 Xenial - ROS Kinetic
+* Ubuntu 16.04 Xenial + ROS Kinetic

-* Ubuntu 18.04 Bionic - ROS Melodic
+* Ubuntu 18.04 Bionic + ROS Melodic

-* Ubuntu 20.04 Focal - ROS Noetic
+* Ubuntu 20.04 Focal + ROS Noetic

 Make sure to install the correct version that's compatible with the [image you downloaded](noetic_pi_image_downloads).
 See the [ROS downloads page](http://wiki.ros.org/ROS/Installation) for installation instructions.